TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Ode to Playa Sámara

-Sámara has changed as well, but thankfully it remains within the bounds of its size and infrastructure.
+Sámara has also changed, but it remains within its size and infrastructure boundaries.
 The growth of Sámara maintains the sustainability of its inherent beauty.
 It is no longer the well-kept secret it once was, but a good thing tends to catch on.

-Traveling slowly, you will have ample time to learn just how important preservation, culture, and sustainability are today—and not just in Sámara.
-So please visit and stay awhile, but leave the land as you first discovered it, and let us hope that Sámara’s future remains under the bright stars under which it still appears each night in perfect clarity.
+Traveling slowly, you will have ample time to learn how vital preservation, culture, and sustainability are today — not just in Sámara.
+So please visit and stay awhile, but leave the land as you first discovered it.
+Let us hope that Sámara’s future remains under the bright stars under which it still appears each night in perfect clarity.

-Paul Graham France is a British-American nomad adventurer, traveling his way slowly across the planet thus far, including living in Germany, Spain, Costa Rica, and Brazil.
+Paul Graham France is a British-American nomad adventurer who has traveled slowly across the planet thus far, including living in Germany, Spain, Costa Rica, and Brazil.
 He has been publishing articles, mostly on travel, since 2011.

 More by Paul Graham France